kylemanna/docker-openvpn/README.md

   security should prevent any malicious host from using the VPN.

+## Benefits of Running Inside a Docker Container

+### The Entire Daemon and Dependencies are in the Docker Image

+This means that it will function correctly (after Docker itself is setup) on all distributions Linux distributions such as: Ubuntu, Arch, Debian, Fedora, etc.  Furthermore, an old stable server can run a bleeding edge OpenVPN server without having to install/muck with library dependencies (i.e. run latest OpenVPN with latest OpenSSL on Ubuntu 12.04 LTS).

+### It Doesn't Stomp All Over the Server's Filesystem

+Everything for the Docker container is contained in two images: the ephemeral run time image (kylemanna/openvpn) and the data image (using busybox as a base).
+To remove it, remove the two Docker images and corresponding containers and it's all gone.
+This also makes it easier to run multiple servers since each lives in the bubble of the container (of course multiple IPs or separate ports are needed to communicate with the world).

+### Some (arguable) Security Benefits

+At the simplest level compromising the container may prevent additional compromise of the server.
+There are many arguments surrounding this, but the take away is that it certainly makes it more difficult to break out of the container.
+People are actively working on Linux containers to make this more of a guarantee in the future.

 ## Differences from jpetazzo/dockvpn

 * No longer uses serveconfig to distribute the configuration via https